-Clarissa’s graduate work focuses on characterizing the unique interface between nanometer-thick semiconductors and ultra-thin metal films using a ‘big-data’ electron microscopy technique called 4D-STEM.
+Clarissa’s graduate work focused on characterizing the unique interface between nanometer-thick semiconductors and ultra-thin metal films using a ‘big-data’ electron microscopy technique called 4D-STEM.
 She has also co-authored studies in artificial photosynthesis, using solar cells to recycle valuable products from carbon dioxide.

 Engineering & International Development Fellowship (USAID)